On the 1 April 2015, a new law came into place; The Care Act 2014.

 - Continues support so that if the person with care needs moves to another local authority area they will continue to receive support.

-- Ensuring Young Carers / Young Adult Carers who are receiving support continue to do so whilst their needs are assessed as they become an adult, to ensure a smoother supported transition to adulthood.
+- Ensuring young carers and young adult carers who are receiving support continue to do so whilst their needs are assessed as they become an adult, to ensure a smoother supported transition to adulthood.

 The new Care Act has changed the question from ‘What’s the matter with you?’ to ‘What matters to you?’